 - Mentioned during King Terenas' voiceover about his son Arthas in the Wrath Of the Lich King intro.
 Note that by this time, Arthas has long since done a FaceHeel Turn, and this line is juxtaposed against Arthas resurrecting an undead dragon.

-- In The Godfather game, Tom Hagen tells you as Aldo Trapani that becoming Capo is an honour that comes with great responsibility, should you speak with him immediately after the promotion cutscene.
+- In The Godfather game, Tom Hagen tells you as Aldo Trapani that becoming Capo is an honor that comes with great responsibility, should you speak with him immediately after the promotion cutscene.
 Given that Aldo's at best a Sociopathic Hero and at worst an out-and-out Villain Protagonist, though, one wonders if there was meant to be any moral behind it...

 - In Dragon Age II, this was how the hero's father, Malcolm, viewed being a mage.